 The ring and planetary gears are connected, which results in planetary parts rotating around the sun gear.
 The carrier preserves the basic form of the planetary gears while setting their gaps.
 Incorporating the output shaft into the carrier, it rotates with the planetary parts.

 Three basic parts make up a planetary gear set:

 A planetary gearbox consists of three parts that create a stage.
 There are double and triple stages available for greater ratios.
-An planetary gearbox can be powered by hydraulic motors, electric motors, diesel or petrol engines.
+A planetary gearbox can be powered by hydraulic motors, electric motors, diesel, or petrol engines.